GND simulation, Gimp tutorial

 Set Multilply as blend mode, leave the opacity to 100%, then Right Click on the

-If you prefer a lighter effect, you can change the opacity value with a smaller one, if you prefer an heavier effect you can paste again the floating selection and redo this step
+If you prefer a lighter effect, you can change the opacity value with a smaller one, if you prefer an heavier effect you can duplicate the floating selection.

 As I promised you, simulate GND Filters with Gimp is really easy to do, and the results are great.
 Another way to get a similar result is the exposure blending, if you are interested you can read this tutorial.

 If you liked this tutorial here you can find all the guides we have written about gimp, from the simplest to the most advanced, or you can all the guides we have written about photography in general.
 If you liked our work, you could consider to ❤support us: by clicking here you can see how.